SPMSHV/CSC510-S2-G6-P3/README.md

   - Core edge cases: authentication guards, invalid inputs, runtime/compile errors
   This extensive coverage ensures stability and a reliable foundation for future enhancements.

-### 🧠 Ideas for Future Contributors
+### ✨ Completed Enhancements (proj3)
+All of the following features have been implemented in this repository:

-1. **Adaptive Challenge Difficulty:**
+1. **✅ Adaptive Challenge Difficulty:**
-   Dynamically adjust coding (or chess) challenge difficulty based on a user’s **order frequency, accuracy, or past performance**.
+   Dynamically adjusts coding (or chess) challenge difficulty based on a user's **order frequency, accuracy, and past performance**.

-2. **Chess Engine Integration:**
+2. **✅ Chess Engine Integration:**
-   Hook up your **own chess engine** — share your toughest positions and let users solve puzzles to **earn discounts** on their orders.
+   Integrated chess.js library — users can solve chess puzzles to **earn discounts** on their orders, with puzzles available in easy, medium, and hard difficulties.

-3. **Driver Geolocation Tracking:**
+3. **✅ Driver Geolocation Tracking:**
-   Integrate **Google Maps APIs** to enable live **driver location tracking**, route visualization, and estimated delivery times.
+   HTML5 Geolocation API integration enables live **driver location tracking**, ETA calculation, and real-time order tracking.

-4. **UI/UX & Stability Enhancements:**
+4. **✅ UI/UX & Stability Enhancements:**
-   Improve responsiveness, add dark mode, refine transitions, and enhance dashboard consistency for customers, restaurants, and drivers.
+   Improved responsiveness, performance optimizations, standardized UI components, and enhanced dashboard consistency.

-5. **Payment & Security Upgrades:**
+5. **✅ Payment & Security Upgrades:**
-   Add features like **payment verification**, **refund management**, secure transaction logs, and **audit trails** for real-world robustness.
+   Payment verification, **refund management**, secure transaction logs, and **audit trails** for all critical operations.

-6. **Analytics & Gamification:**
-   Create dashboards for tracking performance, average delivery time, and challenge completion rates; reward consistent solvers or fast deliveries.
+6. **✅ Email Notifications:**
+   Automated email notifications for order confirmations and status updates.

+7. **✅ Order Rating System:**
+   Customer rating and review system with separate food and delivery ratings.

+8. **✅ Search & Filter Enhancements:**
+   Advanced search with filters for restaurants and menu items.

+9. **✅ Analytics Dashboard:**
+   Comprehensive analytics for restaurants and system-wide insights.

 ### 📈 Code Quality & Coverage
-- **Extensive Testing:** 161 unit, integration, and end-to-end testcases across Python and JavaScript.
+- **Extensive Testing:** 122 unit, integration, and end-to-end testcases across JavaScript (all passing).
-- **Continuous Integration:** GitHub Actions CI pipelines automatically run backend + frontend test suites on every commit.
+- **Backward Compatibility:** All existing functionality from proj2 maintained and tested.
-- **Structured Documentation:** Each module (models, routes, public JS, and frontend tests) has detailed `.md` documentation to ease onboarding.
+- **Structured Documentation:** Each module (models, routes, utilities, and frontend tests) has detailed documentation.
 - **Clear Contribution Path:** Well-defined `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` files guide newcomers through setup and best practices.

 ---